Out Of The Shop And Into The Black with Komptech

-“I watched videos on YouTube and liked the idea so I wanted to see one in person.
-In order to do so, I travelled to the other side of the state to see a unit working.
+“I watched videos on YouTube and liked the idea, so I wanted to see one in person.
+To do so, I travelled to the other side of the state to see a unit working.
 I watched it for 10 minutes as it ground through wet, slimy, thick, chunky green waste.
 It never missed a beat.
 We saw the contamination going through it.
 There was no bang.
 I said to my guys ‘Oh my God!
 This is what we’ve been looking for!’”

 I had heard good things about Komptech, and I was so impressed by what I saw, that I didn’t even bother looking at other brands.
 I called up Craig Cosgrove and we developed a relationship quickly.
 He explained to me about ELB Equipment’s stock of spare parts and their branches all over the country.
 Backup is important to me, so that really sealed the deal.”

 With the Crambo our cost to grind has come down so much that we’ve had customers complain that our pricing is too low.
 The Crambo is anything but slow.”
-Russell Norton, Co-Owner of Green Care Mulching
+Russell Norton, Owner of Green Care Mulching and The Mulch Centre.

 Higher efficiency, lower costs

-Contract grinding is at the core of Green Care Mulching’s business, and Crambo shredders have revolutionized that.
-In addition to the aforementioned maintenance and down time problems, the high-speed grinders would typically consume fuel at a rate of 100 litres per hour and teeth would last only around 40 hours.
+Contract grinding is at the core of Green Care Mulching’s business, and Crambo shredders have revolutionised that.
+In addition to the maintenance mentioned above and downtime problems, the high-speed grinders would typically consume fuel at a rate of 100 litres per hour and teeth would last only around 40 hours.

-Russell explained that they’ve won doubly by incorporating the Crambos.
-They have not only reduced their operating costs and down time, but because they can charge lower rates, they have expanded their customer base and so picked up additional work that they once might not have known about.
+Russell explained that they’d won doubly by incorporating the Crambos.
+They have not only reduced their operating costs and downtime but because they can charge lower rates, they have expanded their customer base and so picked up additional work that they once might not have known about.

 In addition to contract grinding, Green Care Mulching operates a transfer station and processing plant in Geelong.
-They take in around 40,000 tons of wood and organic waste at the facility per year, which they grind and treat to produce a number of products.
-Animal bedding from ground pallets is their most important product, but mulches and ground covers for landscapers and nurseries is a growing part of the business.
+They take in around 40,000 tons of wood and organic waste at the facility per year, which they grind and treat to produce a number of products that are then available for purchase through The Mulch Centre.
+Animal bedding from ground pallets is their most important product, but mulches and ground covers for landscapers, nurseries and the general public is a growing part of the business.

 Naturally, we’re encouraging this line of thinking.